yashdharmadhikari-dev/yash-portfolio/README.md

 ### Hey there 👋, My name is ```Yash```
 I'm Yash from India, and i like to work on android projects.
 I like to contribute on projects which are socially beneficial.
 I enjoy learning new languages and frameworks.
 Technology always fascinates me.

-- 🔭 I’m currently working on ```'FlatOMate'```
+- 🔭 I’m currently working on ```'Video Summary Using AI'```
-- 🌱 I’m currently learning Everyting
+- 🌱 I’m currently learning Image Processing
 - 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with learning Flutter
 - ⚡ Fun fact: I like to swim
 - 📫 How to reach me: Just Click on any emoji below